KiranKollannavar/Customer-Churn-Analysis/README.md

 ## 📈 Business Impact
 Implementing these recommendations can **reduce churn by 20–30%**, directly improving recurring revenue and customer lifetime value.

----

-## 📜 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

-## 🙌 Acknowledgements
-- Data source: (Add dataset credit if applicable)
-- Inspired by real-world telecom churn case studies.